Segmentation of Objects by Hashing: Introduction

-\textbf{Outline:} We begin next with a high-level description of the proposed method and develop further the idea to propose Hierarchical Section Hashing and Hierarchical Section Pruning in Section \ref{sn:introduction} and Section \ref{sn:cz}.
+\textbf{Outline:} We begin next with a high-level description of the proposed method and develop further the idea to propose Hierarchical Section Hashing and Hierarchical Section Pruning in Section \ref{sn:introduction} and Section \ref{sn:c}.
 Prior work follows in Section \ref{sn:work}.
-We conclude with the evaluation metrics in Section \ref{sn:er} and a brief discussion in Section \ref{sn:dn}. \\
+We conclude with the evaluation metrics in Section \ref{sn:e} and a brief discussion in Section \ref{sn:dn}. \\

 We start with a primer.
-CZ Segmentation consists on the following main blocks:
+C\&Z Segmentation consists on the following main blocks:

-\begin{itemize} \item \textbf{Bounding Box Object Detection} We use a convolutional neural network system \cite{Ren15} to detect all the objects in an image and generate the corresponding bounding boxes.
-We consider a detected object in an image as each output candidate thresholded by the class level score (benchmarks specifications in Section \ref{sn:er}).
+\begin{itemize} \item \textbf{Detection of Objects using Bounding Boxes.} We use a convolutional neural network \cite{Ren15} to detect all the objects in an image and generate the corresponding bounding boxes.
+We consider a detected object in an image as each output candidate thresholded by the class level score (benchmarks specifications in Section \ref{sn:e}).\\